 Matt Cooper is vice president and assistant general counsel for Boeing Commercial Airplanes, where he is responsible for all legal counsel and advice to the business.

 Previously, Cooper served as vice president and general counsel of Boeing International, and vice president and general counsel of Embraer Partnership and Group Operations.
 From 2016 to 2018, he held his current position of vice president and assistant general counsel for BCA, and prior to that served in various positions in the BCA Law Department.

-Before joining Boeing, Cooper was Of Counsel at Davis Wright Tremaine LLP in Seattle, where his litigation practice focused on complex commercial cases and government investigations.
-He has also served in the U.S. Department of Justice as an Assistant U.S. Attorney in Houston, working in the Major Offenders Group, and worked in private practice at Houston-based law firm Gibbs & Bruns LLP.
+Before joining Boeing, Cooper was Of Counsel at Davis Wright Tremaine LLP in Seattle, where he focused on commercial litigation, and worked at Houston-based Gibbs & Bruns LLP.
+He has also served in the U.S. Department of Justice as an Assistant U.S. Attorney.
 Cooper began his legal career as a law clerk at the U.S. Court of Appeals for the Fifth Circuit.

 Cooper earned a bachelor’s degree in mathematics and political science from Seattle Pacific University, where he has also served as an adjunct professor, and a J.D. from Harvard Law School.